tbrunsch/Zenodot/zenodot/doc/TechDoc.md

 # Technical Documentation

-## TODO
-- refactor TypeToken-Handling: Check that it can easily be exchanged by GenericX; benefit from parameterized objects by providing good suggestions, but do not suffer from overly strict argument checks resulting from unresolved type parameters (List<String> expected, but known type is only List<T>) or missing type inference support (Arrays.asList())
-- support Arrays.asList()
-- write PackageParser and ClassParser tests

 ## Preface

 This documentation is meant for developers that want to know the core ideas behind the architecture of Zenodot.
 It is not suitable for API users.